bpesquet/pytorch-tutorial/tutorials/fundamentals/README.md

 PyTorch tensors are quite similar to [NumPy](https://numpy.org)’s [ndarrays](https://numpy.org/doc/stable/reference/generated/numpy.array.html), except for the following key differences:

 - they can run on GPUs or other hardware accelerators;
-- they are optimized for automatic differentiation §see below for details).
+- they are optimized for automatic differentiation (see below for details).

 ### Tensor creation

 Tensors can be created in various ways.
 Here are some examples.

+Tensors have attributes describing their shape, datatype, and the device on which they are stored (more on thath below).

+---

 > The [assert](https://docs.python.org/3/reference/simple_stmts.html#grammar-token-python-grammar-assert_stmt) statements are used to check (and also illustrate) the expected results of previous statements.